toorisrael/cs2-cvarlist/cvarlist.md

 engine_frametime_warnings_enable |  | Default: true<br>Enable framerate-related warnings, such as sv_long_frame_ms.
 Disabling warnings is useful when running in situations such a debug where a slow frame rate is expected engine_low_latency_sleep_after_client_tick | release | Default: false<br>When r_low_latency is enabled, this moves the low latency sleep on tick frames to happen after client simulation. engine_max_resource_system_update_time |  | Default: 5<br>
-engine_no_focus_sleep | a | Default: 20<br>
+engine_max_ticks_to_simulate |  | Default: -1<br>Max number of ticks to simulate per frame, after which simulation will start to slow down compared to real time. engine_no_focus_sleep | a | Default: 20<br>
 engine_no_focus_sleep_vconsole_suppress |  | Default: true<br>When VConsole is in the foreground, don't trigger engine_no_focus_sleep behavior
 engine_ostype |  | Default: <br>OS type the engine is running on.